-- Allow them to speak freely. - Remain calm and do not over react the child may stop talking if they feel they are upsetting you. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'. - Do not be afraid of silences remember how hard this must be for the child. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the child's mother think about all this. - At an appropriate time tell the child that, in order to help them, you must pass the information on. - Do not offer any physical touch as comfort.
+Allow them to speak freely.

+- Remain calm and do not overreact the child may stop talking if they feel they are upsetting you. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'this isn't your fault', 'You are doing the right thing in talking to me'. - Do not be afraid of silences remember how hard this must be for the child. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the child's mother thinks about all this. - At an appropriate time tell the child that to help them you must pass the information on. - Do not automatically offer any physical touch as comfort.
 It may be anything but comforting to a child who has been abused. - Avoid admonishing the child for not disclosing earlier.
 Saying 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be your way of being supportive but the child may interpret it that they have done something wrong. - Tell the child what will happen next.
-The child may agree to go with you to see the DSL Otherwise let them know that someone will come to see them as soon as possible, preferably the same day. - Report verbally to the DSL or a deputy. - Write up your conversation through the recording process as soon as possible and assign the DSL you have reported it to as mentor. - Seek support if you feel distressed.
+The child may agree to go with you to see the designated person.
+Otherwise let them know that someone will come to see them before the end of the day. - Report verbally to the designated person. - Write up your conversation as soon as possible on the record of concern form and hand it to the designated person. - Seek support if you feel distressed.